kevinchatham/setup.sh/readme.md

 - After normal system updates you will be prompted to configure `zsh`.
 Use the default options and `exit` when dropped into the new shell.
 Everything should continue normally after that.

-- Before launching VS Code, it is a good idea to close the shell when script is finished.
+- Before launching VS Code, it is a good idea to close the shell after the script finishes.

 ### Resetting Ubuntu